Skip to content

 Whether you believe in ‘man flu’, it’s true that many men suffer with respiratory conditions and need to support their immune function.
 Many factors can impact our immune system including smoking, poor diet, high activity levels and stress.
 There’s a growing body of research which indicates that probiotics can positively affect immune function and resistance to infection.

-You can read more on the Probiotics for winter immunity.
+You can read more on: Probiotics for winter immunity.

-As with gender there are no age-specific probiotics once you hit adulthood, though we do know that, as we age, a certain group of friendly bacteria, Bifidobacteria, can decline.
+Once we hit adulthood, there are no specific age-related probiotics, though we do know that, as we age, a certain group of friendly bacteria, Bifidobacteria, can decline.
 These are particularly important for digestion & immunity.
 Bifidobacteria are abundant in healthy babies and children’s guts, and their decline could explain why older people experience more colds and flu, digestive upsets, and regularity issues.

 Healthcare professionals can find more information on B. lactis BB-12® on the Probiotics Database.